Introducing the PowerApps Center of Excellence Starter Kit

 The solution can and should be customized in the ways that fit each unique organization.
 Some companies might prefer a more strict auditing process, where they decide to delete resources if not compliant.
 Others might prefer an even more relaxed approach that what is there.
 These details are unique to each organization and might not always be common.
 Understanding what those processes that dictate the way the Power Platform is governed is the overall requirement of the center of excellence, these tools are just means to this end.

-Read the documentation article in the download to see all the components in the solution, the installation instructions for the solution and additional information on developing a Center of Excellence.
+Read the documentation to learn about all the components in the solution, the installation instructions for the solution and additional information on developing a Center of Excellence.
 This template is intended to represent an example tool set with extendable components, which should be customized to meet each organization’s requirements.

 Directly download the solution pack at aka.ms/CoEStarterKitDownload.